milos-korenciak/PortableVirtualenv/README.md

-These are some (almost) minimal portable isolated virtualenvs.
+(Almost) Minimal portable isolated virtualenvs.

 They are made from miniconda (conda.io).
 There is replaced small part of activate script autodetecting current directory.